First Time Guide — An essential guide to joining the Bay Regatta.

-The Notice of Regatta for the 2017 event was published on the 15th June 2016.
-It should be noted that we give an early bird discounted entry fee to those who enter and pay prior to the 15th January 2017.
+The Notice of Regatta for the 2019 event will be published on the 1st November 2018.
+It should be noted that we give an early bird discounted entry fee to those who enter and pay prior to the 13th January 2019.
 For payment received after this date a late entry fee is applied.

 Any updates to the NOR will be published in the Regatta documents section

 If you are entering one of the handicap classes (IRC for monohulls - including bareboats and sportsboats, OMR for multihulls or NHC for cruising boats) then you will need to obtain an up-to-date rating.
 However, you can enter The Bay Regatta before you have your rating - please just make sure you allow enough time for the administration to go through.

 The Bay Regatta uses three different rating systems, IRC and NHC for monohulls and OMR for multihulls.
 These give good racing within the handicap classes to boat types where there are not enough of them to have their own one-design class.
 Details of the systems are provided below: